codeinred/tuplet/README.md

 This results in better code generation by the compiler, faster compile times, and smaller executables.

-What's more, the implementation of `tuplet::tuple` is *less than one-tenth* the size of `std::tuple`, both in terms of lines, and in terms of kilobytes of code. `tuplet.hpp` clocks in at 157 lines, compared to 1724 lines for gcc 9's implementation of `std::tuple`.
+What's more, the implementation of `tuplet::tuple` is around *one eigth* the size of `std::tuple`, both in terms of lines, and in terms of kilobytes of code. `tuplet.hpp` clocks in at 230 lines, compared to 1724 lines for gcc 9's implementation of `std::tuple`.

 ## Usage